oddstream/gosold/README.md

 # Minimal Polymorphic Solitaire in Go

-Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg) (both of which are highly recommended), with game variants run by (user supplied) scripts.
+Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg) (both of which are highly recommended), with game variants run by (user supplied) Lua scripts.

 ![Screenshot](https://github.com/oddstream/gosold/blob/83a2f0204bc2006ccffbcc8035e5a7306418b2d6/screenshots/Klondike.png)

 It's tested on Linux, Windows and in a web browser.
 If you have go installed, you should be able to run it on Linux or Windows by cloning this repo and then `go run .` in the cloned directory.
-Or, install it using `go install github.com/oddstream/gosol@latest`.
+Or, install it using `go install github.com/oddstream/gosold@latest`.

 There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download).